oaxelou/EM_analytical/README.md

 If you use any part of this project, please cite:

 Olympia Axelou, Nestor Evmorfopoulos, George Floros, George Stamoulis, Sachin Sapatnekar.
 2022.
 A Novel Semi-Analytical Approach for Fast Electromigration Stress Analysis in Multi-Segment Interconnects.
-In *Proceedings of 2022 IEEE/ACM International Conference On Computer Aided Design (ICCAD).* ACM, San Diego, CA, USA, **X** pages. **DOI LINK**.
+In *Proceedings of 2022 IEEE/ACM International Conference On Computer Aided Design (ICCAD).* ACM, San Diego, CA, USA.

 ## Guideline to use EM_analytical